Skip to main content.

 11:30 am – 12:30 pm

-“Empathic Communication and Resilience” is the name that Paul Marienthal, dean for social action and director of the TLS program, gives to interpersonal communication that promotes honest talk and positive connection between people.
+“Empathic Communication and Resilience” is the name that Paul Marienthal, dean for social action and director of the Trustee Leader Scholar (TLS) program, gives to communication that promotes honest and positive connections between people.
 Getting things right when important relationships are at stake requires specific skills and practices.
-This workshop is a short introduction to the kind of interpersonal communication work done in the TLS program.
+This workshop is an introduction to the interpersonal communication work done in the TLS program.

 Room 213, Bertelsmann Campus Center